hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

 }
 ```

-Now that we have all this helper code out of the way we can write our
+Now that we have all the helper code ready we can write our actual sink:
-actual sink:

 ```java
 Sink<Object> cpuSink = sinkBuilder(